Raywantt/Dog-Vision/README.md

 This project implements a convolutional neural network (CNN) to classify different breeds of dogs from images.
 The model uses transfer learning from a pre-trained model to improve accuracy and performance on the dataset.

+This project is part of the [Kaggle Dog Breed Identification Challenge](https://www.kaggle.com/competitions/dog-breed-identification/leaderboard#), where the objective is to correctly identify the breed of dogs in an image dataset.

 ## Features
 - Dog breed image classification
 - Image preprocessing with rescaling and augmentation